“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.

 Read the preview of the book: Best Practices for Equity Research Analysts.

-It’s the starting point.
+No!
+It’s just the starting point.

 I read annual reports of the company before investing.
 For example, read my investment analysis report of Colgate Palmolive here.